delfick/alt-pytest-asyncio/README.rst

 Changelog
 ---------

+0.7.1 - 23 June 2023
+    * No functional changes, only fixing how hatchling understands the license field in the pyproject.toml with thanks to @piotrm-nvidia

 0.7.0 - 12 April 2023
     * Changed the pytest dependency to be greater than pytest version 7
     * Using isort now